Avinash1286/Simple-Linear-Regression-Model/READ.md

-This is Simple Linear Regression ML Project
+This is Simple Linear Regression ML Project and it also contains the clean datasets of MBBS entrance result.
+If you want to train a rank predictor model for practice fee free to use that